Putin Sees Gains On Ukraine Frontlines, Including Avdiivka - UrduPoint

 Avdiivka has been a symbol of Ukrainian resistance since 2014, after it briefly fell to Russian-backed separatists.

+It has since marked the frontline and was regularly bombed even before the offensive began in February 2022.

+It would be more of a symbolic victory than a strategic one if Russia does capture Avdiivka, which is built around a vast coking plant, given that the town has represented Ukrainian resistance to Russian assaults for so long.

-Russian forces now control territory to the east, north and south of Avdiivka.
+Russian forces now control territory to the east, north and south of Avdiivka, gradually tightening the noose in a bid to push Ukrainian forces further from Donetsk.

 Some 1,600 civilians are believed to be in the city, which had a pre-war population of 31,000.